7.6 Mechanisms of early detection and signposting of young people facing health risks

 On this page

-The healthy psychological development of children and youth is based on biological prerequisites, but also on relationships with family and environment.
-Childhood negative events are a common basis for developing mental health issues which can manifest in childhood, or in adult age, and have suicidal tendencies as a consequence.
-Inappropriate relationship of parents or other educational figures, mostly in the form of low level of care and high level of control, increases the risk of developing depression by two or three times.
-Child abuse increases the risk of developing depression by four times, but a wide array of child abuse prevention activities is already being implemented as a part of the National Strategy of Protection against Family Violence for the period 2017 – 2022, as well as different measures and activities resulting from the strategy.
-Promoting healthy lifestyles of children and youth as well as improving their socioeconomic circumstances is covered by the National Strategy for the Rights of Children in Republic of Croatia for the period 2014-2020 and different programmes being implemented by local communities.
-Different programmes for developing parenting and communication skills have also been started.
-They propose the harmonisation and further stimulation of the development of parenting and communication skills and monitoring early parent-child interaction, with the emphasis on the availability of all possible methods of mental health protection for children and youth in the local community.
-The new National Plan for the Rights of Children in Republic of Croatia for the period 2021-2026 is in developing phase.
+The healthy psychological development of children and youth is based on biological prerequisites, but also on relationships with family and the environment.
+Negative events during childhood are a common basis for developing mental health issues.
+These issues can manifest either during childhood or in adulthood and may lead to suicidal tendencies as a consequence.
+An inappropriate relationship with parents or other educational figures, often characterised by a low level of care and a high level of control, can increase the risk of developing depression by two or three times.
+Child abuse increases the risk of developing depression by four times.
+However, a wide array of child abuse prevention activities is already being implemented as part of the National Strategy of Protection against Family Violence 2017-2022, along with different measures and activities resulting from the strategy.
+Promoting healthy lifestyles for children and youth, as well as improving their socioeconomic circumstances, is addressed by the National Plan for Children's Rights in the Republic of Croatia 2022-2026 and the corresponding Action Plan for the Rights of Children in the Republic of Croatia 2022-2024.
+In addition, various programmes are implemented by local communities.
+Various programmes aimed at developing parenting and communication skills have also been initiated.
+They propose the harmonisation and further stimulation of the development of parenting and communication skills, along with monitoring early parent-child interaction.
+The emphasis is placed on ensuring the availability of all possible methods of mental health protection for children and youth in the local community.

 Policy framework

-Croatia has a legal framework defining the concept of early intervention, mostly aimed at parents and children so that they might achieve their full health and social potential as they grow up.
-There is no strategic framework specifically focused on youth in the sense of different health risks, except the abovementioned wider frameworks.
-We will now discuss the policy framework defining and prescribing mechanisms of early detection and early intervention in Croatia, noting that in these legislative and strategic frameworks, the term children also pertains to young people aged 15-18.
+Croatia has a legal framework defining the concept of early intervention, mainly focused on supporting parents and children to reach their full health and social potential as they grow.
+There is no dedicated strategic framework specifically focused on youth and their particular health risks, apart from the broader frameworks mentioned earlier.
+The policy framework that defines and prescribes mechanisms for early detection and intervention in Croatia will be discussed below.
+Within these legislative and strategic frameworks, the term ‘children’ also pertains to young people aged 15-18.

-The Social Welfare Act (Zakon o socijalnoj skrbi NN 18/22) defines early intervention as a social service in the case of a determined development risk or development difficulty, providing children with professional help in the form of encouragement, and taking the form of counsel for their parents, as well as other family members or foster parents.
-The early intervention service is provided for children and parents, or foster parents, in a family setting to ensure the child’s inclusion in the wider social network, unless such a service is provided in the healthcare framework.
-Such a service is provided for children who have, at an early age, shown signs of development deviation, development risk or development difficulty, typically prior to the child turning 3, and never after they turned 7 years of age.
-Following a professional assessment by a neonatal or paediatrician specialist, or exceptionally a physician of a different specialisation, the social welfare centre asks the service provider for an assessment of the length and frequency of the service from the first paragraph of this article and adopts an order granting the right to the service.
+The Social Welfare Act defines early intervention as a social service in situations involving identified development risks or development difficulties.
+This service offers professional assistance to children and provides guidance to parents, other family members, or foster parents.
+The early intervention service is provided for children and their parents or foster parents within a family setting.
+Its goal is to ensure the child’s inclusion in the wider social network, except when the service is provided within the healthcare framework.
+This service is provided for children who exhibit signs of developmental deviation, developmental risk, or developmental difficulty at an early age – typically before the child reaches three years old and never after turning seven.
+Following a professional assessment by a neonatal or pediatric specialist, or exceptionally, a physician from another specialisation, the social welfare centre requests the service provider to assess the duration and frequency of the early intervention service and issues an order granting the right to the service.

-Speaking of social welfare, one of the proposed measures is the development of risk assessment criteria and procedure with the goal of standardising the implementation of early intervention measures and other socially protective measures and services from the social welfare system.
+Regarding social welfare, one proposed measure is the development of risk assessment criteria and procedures to standardise the implementation of early intervention measures and other support services in the social welfare system.

-The Republic of Croatia is one of the signatories of the UN Convention on the Rights of Persons with Disabilities.
-Croatia signed the convention on 1 June 2007, and the convention came into effect in May 2008, signed by 24 countries.
-The reason for particularly mentioning this document is that it will become the foundation for the complete legislation in the field of persons with disabilities and children with disabilities.
+The Republic of Croatia is one of the signatories of the United Nations Convention on the Rights of Persons with Disabilities.
+Croatia signed the convention on 1 June 2007, and came into effect in May 2008, being signed by 24 countries.
+This document will serve as the foundation for comprehensive legislation concerning people with disabilities, including children with disabilities.
 Recognising the need for international cooperation in this field was one of the incentives for creating this document.
-Recognising the need for persons with disabilities to actively participate in self-representation was another incentive.
-The document’s article 7, relating to children with disabilities, prescribes the State’s duty to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children.
+Identifying the importance of active participation and self-representation for persons with disabilities was another motivating factor.
+Article 7 of the document, pertaining to children with disabilities, prescribes the State’s responsibility to ensure that children with disabilities fully enjoy all human rights and fundamental freedoms on an equal basis with other children.

-The Health Care Act (Zakon o zdravstvenoj zaštiti, NN 100/18, 125/19, 147/20) provides that within the framework of primary health care exists a specific preventative health care aimed at children, health rehabilitation of children with physical or mental disabilities (article 30).
-The health care of children is the responsibility of a paediatrician specialist, while the implementation of individual primary health care measures for children can involve a psychologist, speech specialist, social worker and other professionals (article 31).
-The planning, coordination, and monitoring of specific child-oriented health care are the responsibility of the Croatian Public Health Institute.
+The Health Care Act provides that within the primary health care framework exists specific preventative health care aimed at children and the health rehabilitation of children with physical or mental disabilities (Article 30).
+The health care of children falls under the responsibility of a pediatrician specialist.
+The implementation of individual primary health care measures for children may involve professionals such as psychologists, speech specialists, social workers, and others (Article 31).
+The planning, coordination, and monitoring of specific child-oriented health care are the responsibility of the Croatian Institute of Public Health (CIPH).
 The specific care and improvement of children’s mental health is the responsibility of the Mental Health Service.

 Stakeholders

-Visiting nurses in the community health care centres and current programmes (maternity courses, visiting pregnant women, visiting new mothers and infants, breastfeeding support groups, diet/breastfeeding counselling, cooperation with primary care physicians and nurses, cooperation with other community services, educating parents during pregnancy – complementing maternity courses with mini-workshops – proper baby handling etc).
-Local counselling service for the support of children, parents and entire families within the Healthy city project, but also in other organisational frameworks are a significant resource aimed at supporting the family and early child development.
-Psychological counselling services staffed with professionals in the near vicinity are a strong community protective factor.
-By offering support to the family and children after the identification of early risk signs conditioned by different factors, it is possible to achieve a greater functionality of the child and family, stimulate the child’s positive growth and development and provide the family with support in sensitive periods of the family cycle.
-By following scientific knowledge and evidence on the significant influence of early development on a person’s health for the rest of their life, support centres like these can function as preventative community centres.
-However, psychological counselling services for the support of families and early child development are not the standard of family and child care in Croatia, but rather they represent the super-standard of communities standing out by their readiness for strategic thought and health planning in their own environment.
-The social welfare act provides for the possibility of founding social welfare institutions analogous to community service centres where different forms of psychological and psychosocial activities could take place, and which could be founded by the unit of local self-administration.
-With the insufficiency of state organised psychological and psychosocial protection of family and children at early development risk, this legal regulation offers units of local self-administration the possibility of founding and financing institutions/centres for counselling and psychosocial support of families.
-This gives units of local self-administration with a legal and operational solution for providing a super-standard of service which could influence the health of entire generations, provided that they possess the necessary information on the significance of investing in children’s’ early development and are ready to responsibly manage with health in mind.
+Community health care centres provide services through visiting nurses, offering various programs such as maternity courses (e.g., complementing maternity courses with mini-workshops on proper baby handling and related topics), visits to pregnant women, support for new mothers and infants, breastfeeding support groups, diet/breastfeeding counselling, collaboration with primary care physicians and nurses, cooperation with other community services, and education for parents during pregnancy.
+Local counselling services, available within the Healthy City project and other organisational frameworks, serve as a significant resource dedicated to supporting children, parents, and entire families.
+The focus is on promoting family well-being and early child development.
+Psychological counselling services staffed with nearby professionals serve as a strong community protective factor.
+Supporting families and children following the identification of early risk signs influenced by various factors can enhance the overall functioning of both the child and the family.
+This approach aims to foster the growth and development of the child while supporting the family during sensitive periods of the family cycle.
+By adhering to scientific knowledge and evidence regarding the substantial impact of early development on a person’s lifelong health, support centres like these can operate as preventive community hubs.
+However, psychological counselling services for supporting families and early child development are not the standard for family and child care in Croatia; instead, they represent an elevated standard in communities that stand out for their readiness in strategic thinking and health planning within their environment.
+The Social Welfare Act allows for the establishment of social welfare institutions analogous to community service centres, where various psychological and psychosocial activities can be implemented.
+These institutions can be founded by the unit of local self-administration.
+Due to the insufficient state-organised psychological and psychosocial protection for families and children at early development risk, this legal regulation provides units of local self-administration the opportunity to establish and fund institutions/centres for counselling and psychosocial support to families.
+This gives units of local self-administration a legal and operational solution for offering an elevated standard of service that could positively impact the health of entire generations, contingent upon their awareness about the importance of investing in children’s early development and readiness to manage responsibilities with a focus on health.

 Guidance to stakeholders